breakndream/hit_that/README.md

 The following **additional** features are implemented :

 List anything else that you can get done to improve the app!
-- Prevent users starting guesses before computer ends its pattern
-- Add sound when users push a start button
+* [X] Sound Effect being played when users push the start button

 ## Video Walkthrough (GIF)